resoluteworks/alkemy/README.md

 Alkemy enables a variety of approaches for writing Selenium tests in Kotlin.
 A set of extensions functions can be used against `String` to perform lookups and assertions.

-Alternatively, similar extensions are available for `WebDriver` and `WebElement`, including helper methods like `fillForm`, `typeIn` and assertions like `shouldBeVisible`, `shoulHaveClass`, etc.

-Alkemy also provides a very basic framework for Page Object Model approaches.
-This includes all the extensions and assertions available for `WebDriver`.

-Lastly, any Kotest assertions can be used natively in combination with the Alkemy or Selenium objects.

 ```kotlin
 class MyTest(val context: AlkemyContext) : StringSpec({